Nissan bets big on UK with EV battery plant and new crossover

 Japanese investors worried that the United Kingdom's Brexit vote - which was particularly strong in Sunderland - would scupper their bets, though the worst ravages of a tumultuous no-deal Brexit were avoided.

-The rules rise to 55% from 2027 - a crucial detail that would mean an imported battery, which can make up half the vehicle's showroom sale price - would close off the European market to British-based car factories such as Nissan.
+That requirement rises to 55% from 2027 - a crucial detail that would mean an imported battery, which can make up half the vehicle's showroom sale price, would close off the European market to British-based car factories such as Nissan.

-It was not immediately clear if the British government had given any guarantees or incentives for the Nissan investment.
+Nissan said the British government had backed the plan, but did not detail any guarantees or incentives granted.
 The government declined to comment.

 Nissan's Sunderland plant was one of the first in Europe to build electric vehicle batteries, though its stake in the joint venture was bought out by Envision AESC.